John Brown

 Du même artiste :

-empty heart empty heart G, C, D, Em7
+empty heart empty heart G, E, D, B, e, A

 La chanson raconte l’histoire tragique d’un jeune soldat, dont la mère est fière et enthousiaste à l'idée de son enlistement.
 Elle imagine les honneurs, les médailles et la fierté, tout en encouragée par l’idée d'un bon vieux conflit.
 Cependant, après une longue absence, son fils revient de la guerre complètement méconnaissable, défiguré et handicapé.
 Il lui fait comprendre que la réalité du combat est bien différente de l’idée romantique qu’elle en avait.
 Ses mots reflètent une profonde désillusion, alors qu'il souligne l'absurdité de la guerre et le cauchemar qu'il a vécu.
 Au final, il lui remet ses médailles, symboles de son sacrifice, mais aussi de sa douleur.